EBD-CREST/HuronFS/README.md

 Introduction
 --------------------------------------------------------------------------------------------------------------
-This is HuronFS (Hierarchical, User-level and ON-demand FileSystem)
+This is the repository of HuronFS (Hierarchical, User-level and ON-demand FileSystem)

 OVERVIEW:
 --------------------------------------------------------------------------------------------------------------